microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 * PointerOver
 * Pressed

-??
-Show snippet from control template

-You can define markers in the Lottie file with the State names.
+You can define markers in the Lottie file with those State names.
 You can also define markers as follows:
 * Combine state names with a "To".
 For example, in the AutoSuggestBox case, "NormalToPointerOver";